gombru/gombru.github.io/_posts/2018-04-03-ranking_loss.markdown

 </div>

-Using this setup I computed some quantitative results to compare **Triplet Ranking Loss** training with **Cross-Entropy Loss** training.
-I’m not going to explain experiment details here, but the set up is the same as the one used in [paper](https://arxiv.org/abs/1901.02004) [blogpost](https://gombru.github.io/2018/08/01/learning_from_web_data/).
-Basically, we set some textual queries and evaluate the image by text retrieval performance when learning from Social Media data in a self-supervised way. **Results using a Triplet Ranking Loss are significantly better than using a Cross-Entropy Loss**.
+Using this setup we computed some quantitative results to **compare Triplet Ranking Loss training with Cross-Entropy Loss training**.
+I’m not going to explain experiment details here, but the set up is the same as the one used in ([paper](https://arxiv.org/abs/1901.02004), ([blogpost](https://gombru.github.io/2018/08/01/learning_from_web_data/)).
+Basically, we do some textual queries and evaluate the image by text retrieval performance when learning from Social Media data in a self-supervised way. **Results using a Triplet Ranking Loss are significantly better than using a Cross-Entropy Loss**.

 <div class="imgcap">
 <img src="/assets/ranking_loss/results.png" height="200">